-A critical question DDOT wanted to answer was "where

-are dockless trips going?"
-This question helps DDOT understand how the program is operating and where this new mode is serving.
-Figure 8 shows the trip start points for all dockless vehicles during the demonstration period.
+A critical question DDOT wanted to answer was "where are dockless trips going?"
+This question helps DDOT understand where there are transportation opportunities.
+Figure 4 shows the trip start points for all dockless vehicles during the demonstration period.
 Each start point is color coded by the ward in which it ended.

-The map shows that most trips ended in the same ward they started in and that the highest concentrations of trips occur in Wards 1, 2, and 6.
+The map shows that most trips started and ended in the same ward.
+The highest concentrations of trips occur in Wards 1, 2, and 6.
 This is supported by the finding that dockless bikeshare trips are typically short (under one mile).
 This information gives DDOT an idea of where dockless vehicles travel and can encourage providers to distribute their vehicles to facilitate access to the service.